Saddle Ranch Chop House

 Saddle Ranch Chop House is an American restaurant founded in September 1999 as a Western-themed restaurant.

 History

 The first location was on the Sunset Strip in West Hollywood, California.
 The restaurant became famous for bringing a Western feel to the trendy, upscale location.
 Each restaurant features a mechanical bull that patrons can attempt to ride.

-The restaurant has appeared many times in popular culture, showing up on TV shows such as Sex and the City, The Bachelor, Desperate Housewives, The Girls Next Door, Bad Girls Club, Charm School with Ricki Lake, Burning Love and Rock of Love.
+The restaurant has appeared many times in popular culture, showing up on TV shows such as Sex and the City, The Bachelor and Desperate Housewives.
 In 2013, Business Insider named it the rowdiest bar in the United States.